markgr/DotNetCoreSwap/README.md

 # DotNetCoreSwap

-This is a sample project o demonstrate how to use a DotNetCore webapi project.
+This is a sample project to demonstrate how to use a DotNetCore webapi project.

 This project uses SWAGGER to display the API functions.